 I like to think that Horner would have been as inspired as I have been by this real-life science story, and this piece uses some of the vocabulary of the sci-fi movie soundtrack in a tribute to the memory of a great musician and to the inspirational geeks at NASA who have boldly taken us where no-one has gone before.

-Note: This work comes with a B4 score.
-Click here to view a preview PDF file.
+Note: This work comes with a B4 portrait score.
+Listen to a preview and follow the music below!

 The cornet section should play this piece standing up in a roughly semicircular arrangement around the outside of the band facing towards the audience, starting with solo cornets 1&2 to the conductor’s left (roughy behind the normal repiano cornet seat) then 2nd cornets, repiano, soprano, 3rd cornets and finishing with solo cornets 3&4 standing roughly behind the normal 2nd trombone seat.
 If time and logistics permit, the trombones should occupy the first three solo cornet seats, although this is optional.
 A suggested band layout (with percussion) is given here.